Crypto lender Nexo plans to buy fellow lender Vauld

 Nexo did not say how much it planned to pay for Vauld.

-Acting as unregulated banks for the crypto world, crypto lenders take in deposits from retail investors, offering deposits as high as 20%, and lend digital tokens to borrowers.
+Acting as unregulated banks for the crypto world, crypto lenders take in deposits from retail investors, offering returns as high as 20%, and lend digital tokens to borrowers.

 Crypto lending has boomed over the last two years but has run aground in recent months following a crash in cryptocurrency prices and the collapse of major token TerraUSD in May.